-Primerica has been helping Main Street families invest for the future for almost 30 years.
+Primerica has been helping Main Street families invest for the future for more than 30 years.
 While many other financial professionals no longer take on clients with portfolios of less than $100,000, $200,000 or $250,000, Primerica is committed to helping Main Street families save and invest for their short-term and long -term goals.

 A mutual fund is an opportunity for you, together with many other investors, to pool your money.
 Professional money managers invest the “pool” according to the investment objective adopted by the fund.